Import Vector Data

 #2.4.4 Extract Custom Tags

-If the application needs to inject some custom tags for filtering logs, similarly, you can use the Remap module of Transforms to write a piece of code to inject tags.
-We require custom tags to be written into the .json
+If your application needs to inject some custom tags for log filtering, you can also use the Remap module in Transforms to write code to inject tags.
+We require that custom tags must be written into the .json struct to be stored and queried.
+Example:

 transforms: